 When evaluating potential AI keynote speakers, prioritize those who demonstrate real implementation experience over theoretical knowledge.
 The most effective AI speakers fall into three categories:

 Former executives who led successful AI transformations at recognizable companies provide credible case studies and understand practical implementation challenges.
-Andrew Ng, former head of Google Brain and Baidu AI, commands $75,000-$100,000 for keynotes but delivers specific, actionable frameworks.
-Cassie Kozyrkov, former Chief Decision Scientist at Google, charges $40,000-$60,000 and excels at making technical concepts accessible to business audiences.
+Figures like Andrew Ng, who led AI initiatives at Google Brain and Baidu before founding Coursera and Landing AI, command premium fees but deliver specific, actionable frameworks.
+Cassie Kozyrkov, former Chief Decision Scientist at Google, excels at making technical concepts accessible to business audiences.

 Current practitioners actively implementing AI solutions offer the most current insights but may have limited availability.
-These speakers, typically charging $20,000-$45,000, share recent successes and failures with authentic detail.
+These speakers share recent successes and failures with authentic detail.
 They name specific vendors, discuss actual budgets, and provide implementation timelines based on current experience.

 Industry-specific experts with deep domain knowledge who understand both AI capabilities and sector-specific constraints.
-Healthcare AI experts like Eric Topol charge $35,000-$50,000 but provide invaluable insights on navigating FDA approvals and HIPAA compliance while implementing AI solutions.
+Healthcare AI experts like Eric Topol, author of "Deep Medicine" and founder of the Scripps Research Translational Institute, provide invaluable insights on navigating regulatory requirements while implementing AI solutions in clinical settings.

 Making Your AI Keynote Investment Count